-This sweet little confection, better known as “cake pops,” was charmingly dubbed “cake pebbles” by the author, a certain someone who sees the world much as Alice did while in Wonderland.
+The author of this charming cake pops recipe is someone who sees the world much as Alice did while in Wonderland.
 And when in Wonderland, do as Alice would.
-Which is exactly what the author did throughout Alice Eats: A Wonderland Cookbook.
-It’s the tale of Wonderful as seen through Alice’s eyes, recipes included.
+Which is exactly what the author has done throughout Alice Eats: A Wonderland Cookbook.
+It’s the tale of Wonderland as seen through Alice’s eyes, recipes included.
 We’re in deep, deep like with it.

 Cake Pops Recipe